oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/frontend/search-apis.md

-# Search API's
+# Search APIs

-This section contains list of connected search api's
+This section contains the list of connected search APIs

 Name          | Full file name :-------------|:------------------------------------------------------------------------